 3.8 Number of days to first bud bloom

 The number of days from the first bud appearance to blooming also varied significantly across treatments (Table 1).
 The control (T1) required 8.06 days for the first bud to bloom, while treatment T10[(Vermicompost(0.5kg/plant) + VAM(100g/plant) + PSB (50g/plant)]showed the shortest duration of 6.90 days, indicating earlier flower blooming.
-The other treatments involving combinations of vermicompost and bio-fertilizers also recorded a faster transition from bud appearance to bloom compared to the control.
+The other treatments involving combinations of vermicompost and bio-fertilizers also recorded a faster transition from bud appearance to bloom as compared to the control.
 Treatment T9[Vermicompost(0.5kg/plant)+Azotobacter (50g/plant) + PSB (50g/plant)] and T8[Vermicompost(0.5kg/plant) +Azotobacter (50g/plant) +VAM(100g/plant)]showed 7.20 days, both of which were significantly lower than the control.
 The reduction in the number of days to bloom in treatments receiving organic manure and bio-fertilizers can be attributed to enhanced nutrient availability and improved plant metabolism.
 Vermicompost is rich in essential macro and micronutrients that promote rapid vegetative growth and reproductive development.
 The role of bio-fertilizers in reducing the time to bud bloom is also significant.
 VAM (vesicular-arbuscular mycorrhizae) improves the uptake of phosphorus and other nutrients by forming a symbiotic relationship with the plant roots.
-Previous research supports these findings.
-Sharma et al. (2020) reported that the application of bio-fertilizers, particularly VAM and PSB, significantly reduced the time to flowering and blooming in fruit crops by enhancing nutrient uptake.
-Patil et al. (2022) also noted that organic manure, when combined with bio-fertilizers, leads to earlier flowering and blooming due to improved soil health and nutrient availability.
+Sharma et al. (2020) also reported that the application of bio-fertilizers, particularly VAM and PSB, significantly reduced the time to flowering and blooming in fruit crops by enhancing nutrient uptake.
+Patil et al. (2022) noted that organic manure, when combined with bio-fertilizers, leads to earlier flowering and blooming due to improved soil health and nutrient availability.

 3.8 Duration of flowering

 The flowering duration was notably extended by the combined application of vermicompost and bio-fertilizers (Table 1).
-The control (T0) recorded the shortest flowering duration of 9.06 days, while the longest duration was observed in treatment T10[(Vermicompost(0.5kg/plant) + VAM(100g/plant) + PSB (50g/plant)] with 10.20 days.
+The control (T0) had the shortest flowering duration of 9.06 days, while the longest duration was observed in treatment T10[(Vermicompost(0.5kg/plant) + VAM(100g/plant) + PSB (50g/plant)] with 10.20 days.
 This indicates that the application of vermicompost in combination with VAM and PSB extended the flowering period, potentially increasing the total number of flowers and improving reproductive success.
 Other treatments such as T9[Vermicompost(0.5kg/plant)+Azotobacter (50g/plant) + PSB (50g/plant)] and T8[Vermicompost(0.5kg/plant) +Azotobacter (50g/plant) +VAM(100g/plant)] also exhibited longer flowering durations of 9.96 days and 9.70 days, respectively.